Renaldas0/A-Z_designers/README.md

 If you wish to test account functionality, demo accounts have been provided below.
 Please note that not all error pages have been created and therefore on the occasional error the base django template will show up.

-To test website functionality, please find account details below.
+### To test website functionality, please find account details below

 | Username | Password | Desription |
 | ----- | -------- | ---------- |